jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 }
 ```

-This whole code is rather short, and contains no loops, what will simplify our verification process.
-It uses a lot of macros such as `#[ink(message)]` that are specific to the [ink!](https://use.ink/) language for smart contracts, built on top of Rust.
+This whole code is rather short and contains no loops, which will simplify our verification process.
+It uses a lot of macros, such as `#[ink(message)]`, that are specific to the [ink!](https://use.ink/) language for smart contracts, built on top of Rust.
 To verify this smart contract, we removed all the macros and added a mock of the dependencies, such as `ink::storage::Mapping` to get a map data structure.

 ## The Coq translation&nbsp;🐓